NumEconCopenhagen/projects-2019-mbt/dataproject/README.md

 For the analysis and datahandling, a bunch of different packages and a shape-file for the administrational borders in Denmark is used.
 Everything is documented in the Jupyter Notebook.
 The shapefile (.shp) is also uploaded in the repository in the folder "Geofiles".

+Following packages is required to run the code:

+- conda install -c conda-forge geopandas (since it is conda, it might take some time)
+- pip install -U statsmodels
+- pip install pydst

+Other packages used in the lectures is expected to be installed by the reader.

 Happy reading!

 /MBT